 The WNDB Internship Grant provides grants to students from diverse backgrounds (people of color, people with disabilities, people from the LGBTQIAP+ community, and other underrepresented groups) who wish to pursue a career in children’s publishing.

 Publishing is still a very homogeneous industry.
-According to Publishers Weekly’s 2015 annual survey of the industry, 89% of respondents described themselves as white/Caucasian, with 5% selecting Asian, 3% indicating Hispanic, and 2% mixed race.
-Only 1% said they were African-American.
+According to Publishers Weekly’s 2016 annual survey of the industry, 88% of respondents described themselves as white/Caucasian, with 4% selecting Asian, 4% indicating Hispanic, and 3% mixed race.

 One possible cause?
 Year after year, internships–which are critical to developing a career in the publishing world–are not financially accessible to many.